WordPress Lazy Loading: How to Implement It on Your Site

 How Does WordPress Lazy Loading Work?

 When a user visits a WordPress website, their browser downloads all the images within the web page at once.
-For pages with many high-resolution images, this process can reduce the load time significantly, harming your site performance.
+For pages with many high-resolution images, this process can increase the load time significantly, harming your site performance.

 Adding lazy loading to your website prompts it to only download the images that are visible on the user’s screen.
 The rest of the media files are replaced by a placeholder image and only loaded when the user scrolls further down the web page.